Select therapeutic use:

 See Contraindications.
 Allow at least 14 days after MAOI discontinuance before starting venlafaxine; allow at least 7 days after venlafaxine discontinuance before starting an MAOI.
-Risk of serotonin syndrome with concomitant serotonergic drugs (eg, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, St. John's Wort) and with drugs that impair serotonin metabolism (eg, MAOIs, linezolid, IV methylene blue).
+Increased risk of serotonin syndrome with concomitant other serotonergic drugs (eg, triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, amphetamines, St. John's Wort) or with drugs that impair serotonin metabolism (eg, MAOIs, linezolid, IV methylene blue).
 Avoid alcohol.
 Concomitant weight loss agents (eg, phentermine), serotonin precursors (tryptophan supplements): not recommended.
 Caution with other CNS drugs, cimetidine, haloperidol, diuretics, metoprolol, drugs that inhibit CYP2D6, CYP3A4.
-Increased risk of bleeding with NSAIDs, aspirin, warfarin.
+Increased risk of bleeding with NSAIDs, aspirin, warfarin, or others that affect coagulation.
 False (+) urine immunoassay screening tests for PCP and amphetamine.

-GI upset, dizziness, somnolence, insomnia, sexual dysfunction, sweating, dry mouth, nervousness, asthenia, tremor, vasodilation, hypertension, abnormal dreams or vision, yawn, paresthesia, agitation, ecchymosis, anorexia, weight changes; hyponatremia/SIADH (esp in elderly); rare: interstitial lung disease; eosinophilic pneumonia.
+Nausea, somnolence, dry mouth, sweating, abnormal ejaculation, anorexia, constipation, erectile dysfunction, decreased libido, weight changes, dizziness, insomnia, headache, nervousness, asthenia, vasodilation, abnormal dreams or vision, tremor, yawn, ecchymosis; hyponatremia/SIADH (esp in elderly); rare: interstitial lung disease, eosinophilic pneumonia.

 XR caps—15, 30, 90; Tabs—Contact supplier